calebdagreat/azure-network-protocols/README.md

 </p>
 <p>

-- **Observe ICMP Traffic**
+- **Observe ICMP Traffic cont.**
-- Initiate a perpetual/non-stop ping from your Windows 1- VM to your Ubuntu VM
+- Initiate a perpetual/non-stop ping ("ping 10.0.0.5 -t") from your Windows 10 - "VM-1" to your Ubuntu VM - "VM2"
   1. Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic
   2. Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working)
   3. Stop the ping activity